-Introduction In September 2015, JKLM Energy, LLC, (JKLM) injected chemicals into an open wellbore at Reese Hollow 118 well pad.
+T 4 1 4 I C .
+I COLO WINE I I C .
+I C Introduction In September 2015, JKLM Energy, LLC, (JKLM) injected a mixture of chemicals, including Gulf Rock Drill Oil 150 and a foaming agent known as F-485, into an open wellbore at Reese Hollow 118 well pad.
 The Pennsylvania Department of Environmental Protection (PADEP) and JKLM investigated this incident.
-Injected and naturally-occurring chemicals were documented in drinking water supplies near the site.
+Injected and naturally-occurring chemicals, including organic and inorganic chemicals, were documented in drinking water supplies near the site.
 Over 100 drinking water sources were sampled during the response.
 The drinking water sources that were sampled included private and public groundwater wells and springs.
-Surface water (ponds) near the site not used for drinking water were also sampled.
+Surface water (ponds and streams) near the site not used for drinking water were also sampled.
 PADEP determined that, of 17 private water supply complaints and over 100 samples from individual water sources, six drinking water sources were impacted by the JKLM release (PADEP 2016).
 The Agency for Toxic Substances and Disease Registry (ATSDR) accepted a petition to review the available environmental data related to this incident to assess the public health implications of exposures to impacted water in the area.
-Conclusions Based on the available data, ATSDR concludes the plume of contamination due to the JKLM release was diluted and degraded quickly in the aquifer.
-A limited number of drinking water wells and surface water bodies were directly impacted by the release for less than six months.
-Exposures to JKLM-related chemicals in drinking water were of short duration and at concentrations where most exposures were not expected to result in adverse health effects.
-Exposures to one JKLM-related chemical in one private groundwater well were high enough to cause temporary adverse health effects at one residence via inhalation while showering.
-Surfactants were detected in surface water bodies (creeks and ponds), but at lower concentrations than were detected in groundwater sources.
+Conclusions Based on the limited data available for ATSDR assessment, ATSDR concludes the plume of contamination due to the JKLM release was diluted and degraded quickly in the aquifer.
+A limited number of drinking water wells and surface water bodies were directly impacted by the release for less than six months. sources were directly implicated by the release for less than bir months.
+Based on the data set made available to ATSDR for health assessment, most drinking water exposures, including exposures to JKLM-related chemicals, were of short duration and at concentrations not expected to result in adverse health effects (see additional contaminant-specific conclusions).
+Exposures to one JKLM- related chemical in one private groundwater well were high enough to cause temporary adverse health effects at one residence via inhalation while showering. temporary adverse neatth effects at one residence via inhalation while snowering.
+Surfactants were detected in surface water bodies (streams and ponds), but at lower concentrations than were detected in groundwater sources.
 Only a small number of groundwater sources had surfactant detections.
-Surfactants are compounds used in soaps, detergents, lubricants, and other emulsifiers.
-ATSDR reached three specific conclusions related to exposures to chemicals and one Conclusion 1 conclusion related to exposure to bacteria in drinking water in the Coudersport area: Isopropanol was detected in three private groundwater wells.
+Surfactants are compounds used in soaps, detergents, lubricants, and other emulsifiers. compounds used in soups, detergence, tablicants, and other emaistrees.
+ATSDR reached three specific conclusions related to exposures to chemicals and one conclusion related to exposure to bacteria in drinking water in the Coudersport area: Conclusion 1 Isopropanol was detected in three private groundwater wells.
 The maximum level of isopropanol detected in one of these private wells was high enough to be of health concern from inhalation exposures during household water use (e.g., showering).
 The levels of isopropanol in the two other wells were below concentrations where health effects may be expected.
-Isopropanol is a contaminant that was released to groundwater by JKLM during this incident.
+Isopropanol is a contaminant that was released to groundwater by JKLM during this incident. that was released to groundwater by JELDI during this includin.